 Forestry Innovation Investment (FII) is a Crown agency of the Government of British Columbia.
-Our mandate is to maintain, create and diversify markets for B.C. forest products.
+Our mandate is to develop and diversify markets for B.C. forest products.
 In doing our work, FII works with a wide range of stakeholders, including the forest industry, research institutions, governments, and Indigenous organizations.
 Together, we help ensure the forest sector continues to support jobs and contribute to the provincial economy.
 For further information on FII and its programs, visit bcfii.ca.

 FII recognizes that our work impacts our stakeholders in different ways.
 We also recognize that stakeholders have diverse needs, resources and capacities.
-In response, we consider these differences and work to ensure equitable access when delivering information, programs and services.
+In response, we consider these differences when delivering our services.
+We work to reduce any barriers that may limit access to our information, programs and services.
 We believe in encouraging innovation and making a positive impact-socially, economically and environmentally.

 This document outlines FII's commitments to accessibility.
 It outlines how we will expand our knowledge and reduce barriers in our workplace culture, policies, programs and activities.
-It summarizes our work to date and lists our forwardlooking priorities.
+It summarizes our work to date and lists our forward-looking priorities.
 We recognize that as an organization we are still learning and, therefore, there may be updates to this Plan as we move forward.